Cisco Nexus Hyperfabric — Getting Started

 |

-You can configure any switch port in a fabric by going to the Physical topology area of that fabric.
+You can configure any port of any switch in a fabric by going to the Physical topology area of that fabric.
 This page makes it easy to configure the ports of multiple switches simultaneously.

-Some property choices reveal additional properties that you cannot set with this procedure.
-To configure these additional properties, you must configure the ports individually.
-The descriptions in each step indicate which properties have this limitation.
+Some properties choices expose additional properties that you cannot set using this procedure; you can set the additional properties only by configuring the ports individually.
+The descriptions in the steps specify which properties have this limitation.

 Follow these steps to configure multiple ports at the fabric level.